-9.2.2 Masonry Chimneys
+9.1.3 Masonry Chimney

 The stove may also be connected to a masonry chimney, provided the chimney complies with the construction rules found in the building code enforced locally.

 The chimney must have either a clay liner or a suitably listed stainless steel liner.
-If the masonry chimney has a square or rectangular liner that is larger in cross-sectional area than a round 6" flue, it should be relined with a suitably listed 6" stainless steel liner.
-Do not downsize the flue to less than 6" unless the venting system is straight and exceeds 25 feet in height.
+If the masonry chimney has a square or rectangular liner that is larger in cross-sectional area than a round 6" (150 mm) flue, it should be relined with a suitably listed 6" (150 mm) stainless steel liner.

+Do not downsize the flue to less than 6" (150 mm) unless the venting system is straight and exceeds 25' (7,6 m) in height.
 When passing through a combustible wall, the use of an insulated listed thimble is required.